Summary of Product Characteristics Updated 28-Apr-2021 | Wockhardt UK Ltd

 In normal doses, the commonest side effects of morphine sulfate are nausea, vomiting, constipation, drowsiness and confusion.
 If constipation occurs, this may be treated with appropriate laxatives.
 The effects of morphine have led to its abuse and misuse.
 Dependence and addiction may develop with regular, inappropriate use.

 Data from clinical trials are not available.
-Therefore it is not possible to provide information on the frequencies of undesirable effects.
+Therefore it is not possible to provide information on the frequencies of undesirable effects except where stated.
 A full list of currently known adverse reactions is presented below:

 Immune system disorders